 As important as it is to hydrate from the outside, winter skin care starts with hydrating from the inside.
 Your skin is your largest organ, and the millions of cells that make it up need to stay hydrated in order to stay firm, strong and supple.
 When the extremely dry winter air strips the skin of its moisture, it becomes far more susceptible to sagging and wrinkling.

 This winter, make it a priority to get serious about your fluid intake.
 Aim for 8-10 glasses of water per day to rehydrate your skin cells and flush out any toxins that could be contributing to signs of aging.
 Your fluid intake could also be in the form of tea.
-In addition to warming you up, teas such as green tea and white tea have been shown to fight off cellular damage and slow the breakdown of collagen.
+In addition to warming you up, teas such as green tea and white tea have been shown to fight off cellular damage.
+Furthermore, and slow the breakdown of collagen.

-That rosy glow on your face after hitting the slopes or shoveling the sidewalk might be more than just a flush from the cold air — it could be sunburn.
-Even after the days of fun in the summer sun are long gone, harmful UV rays still pose a major threat against aging skin.
-Snow can reflect up to 90% of UV rays (more than water!), causing nearly double the typical sun exposure and doubling your chances of skin damage.
+That rosy glow on your face after hitting the slopes or shoveling the sidewalk might be more than just a flush from the cold air.
+It could be sunburn.
+Even after the days of fun in the summer sun are long gone.
+Harmful UV rays still pose a major threat against aging skin.
+Snow can reflect up to 90% of UV rays (more than water!).
+Causing nearly double the typical sun exposure and doubling your chances of skin damage.

 Sunscreen shouldn’t be taken out of your skin care routine just because the summer has ended!
 Along with covering your face with a hat and scarf before trekking into the great outdoors, apply sunscreen for an added layer of protection.
 While an SPF-infused moisturizer might be enough on days you’ll spend mostly indoors, an SPF of 30 or higher is needed if you will be spending an hour or more soaking up some winter sunshine.